 Middle School Gifted Education Programming

-Lakeville Area Public Schools middle schools are serviced by a half time (.5) gifted education specialist.
+Lakeville Area Schools middle schools are serviced by a half time (.5) gifted education specialist.
 Listed below are the honors courses available to middle school students.

 Middle School Honors Courses